josteher/Gene_rankings/README.md

 ![alt text](./Individual_genes_ranked_in_wt-ko.jpg)
 Rank is shown on the y-axis and a normalized cumulative sum of expression values on the x-axis

 ### Plot of min and max values for the described procedure.
-Significant NFkB target genes are shown.
+Significant NF-kB target genes are shown.
 ![alt text](./Significant_gene_rankings_for_NFkB_targets.jpg)